SarthakG1801/MarketSentimentAnalyzer/README.md

    ```

 2. **Upload Files:**
+   - **Ticker CSV (Optional):**
-   - Use the sidebar to optionally upload your ticker CSV file (with columns such as "Rank", "Name", "Symbol", etc.) to build a comprehensive ticker alias dictionary.
+     Upload your ticker CSV (with columns like "Rank", "Name", "Symbol", etc.) via the sidebar.
+   - **Comments File:**
-   - Then upload your comments file in HTML, CSV, or JSON format.
-   - The app extracts an analysis date and determines if the discussion was during a weekend or on a weekday to adjust trading dates.
+     Upload your comments file (HTML, CSV, or JSON).
+The app automatically extracts the analysis date and adjusts trading dates (weekday vs. weekend).

 3. **View Results:**
-   - The Market Sentiment Overview table is displayed at the top.
-   - The Top 10 Stocks Analysis table is shown along with several graphs:
-     - Avg Sentiment vs. Next Day Close scatter plot.
+   - Review the **Market Sentiment Overview** and **Top 10 Stocks Analysis** tables.
+   - Explore interactive visualizations:
+     - Quadrant Scatter Plot
-     - Mentions Bar Chart.
+     - Mentions Bar Chart
-     - Sentiment Distribution Histogram.
+     - Sentiment Histogram
-     - Price Change vs. Sentiment Bubble Chart.
+     - Price Change vs. Sentiment Bubble Chart
-   - A progress bar with ETA is shown during processing.
+   - Watch the progress bar with ETA during processing.

 4. **Export Data:**
-   - Use the provided download buttons to export the analysis table as CSV or PDF.
+   - Download the analysis table as **CSV** using the export button.

-## Customization
+## Customization ⚙️

 - **Thresholds:**
-  The app uses VADER’s compound score thresholds (0.05 and -0.05) to classify sentiment as bullish, bearish, or neutral.
-You can modify these thresholds in the code if needed.
+  Modify the sentiment thresholds (currently 0.05 and -0.05) directly in the code if needed.
 - **Blacklist:**
-  Update the `common_ticker_blacklist` set in the code to add or remove any ticker symbols that should be ignored during extraction.
+  Update the `common_ticker_blacklist` to add or remove ticker symbols that are common words.
 - **Visualizations:**
-  The charts are created with Plotly Express.
-Feel free to customize colors, sizes, or add additional charts as needed.
+  Customize charts using Plotly Express parameters.

-## Contributing
+## Contributing 🤝

 Contributions, suggestions, and bug reports are welcome!
-Please open an issue or submit a pull request.
+Please open an issue or submit a pull request or email me at tommyacollege@gmail.com

-## License
+## License 📄

 This project is licensed under the [MIT License](LICENSE).

----

-This repository is for an AP Research class.